DinalAdithya/DinalAdithya/README.md

 Developer.Undergraduate
 -----------------------

-Hi!
-I'm Dinal Adithya | . . .
 I'm an undergraduate student at SLIIT in Sri Lanka.

 * 🌍  I'm based in Kottawa
 * ✉️  You can contact me at [dinal4adithya@gmail.com](mailto:dinal4adithya@gmail.com)